-CNN reports on an 18 month investigation into minor-impact soft-tissue injury crashes around the country.
-The report confirms what auto accident lawyers in Baltimore and around the country have known for quite some time: the insurance companies defend these cases not based on the value of the cases, but in an attempt to discourage auto accident lawyers and victims from bring a claim.
+CNN reports on an 18-month investigation into minor-impact soft-tissue injury crashes around the country.
+The report confirms what auto accident lawyers in Baltimore and around the country have known for quite some time: the insurance companies defend these cases not based on the value of the cases, but to discourage auto accident lawyers and victims from bringing a claim.

 Since the mid-1990s most of the major insurance companies – led by the two largest, Allstate and State Farm – have adopted a tough take-it-or-leave-it strategy when dealing with most auto accident cases.
-The result of this strategy has been billions of dollars in profits for insurance companies and little, if anything, for the public, according to Jeff Stempel, a University of Nevada insurance law professor.
+The result of this strategy has been billions of dollars in profits for insurance companies and little for the public, according to Jeff Stempel, a University of Nevada insurance law professor.
 Stempel further stated that “We can see that policyholders individually are getting hurt by being dragged through the court on fender-bender claims, and yet we don’t see any collateral benefit in the form of reduced premiums even for the other policyholders.”
-He goes on to say that he thinks that “this kind of program is in my view institutionalized bad faith.”
+He says that he thinks “this kind of program is institutionalized bad faith.”

-My last blog entry was a rambling diatribe about how desperately we need first party bad faith in Maryland.
-But I do not agree with Professor Stempel that insurance companies’ decisions to aggressively fight claims is tantamount to bad faith in every case.
-The insurance companies have a right to take a tough posture, particularly in the third party context.
+My last blog entry was a rambling diatribe about how desperately we need first-party bad faith in Maryland.
+But I do not agree with Professor Stempel that insurance companies’ decisions to aggressively fight claims are tantamount to bad faith in every case.
+The insurance companies have a right to take a tough posture, particularly in the third-party context.
 Our personal injury lawyers’ job is to fight back when they do.
 I do not think we deserve a free ride in third party cases.

-In cases where the policy limit may be exceeded, most insurance companies will notify their insured that there is a risk that the verdict will exceed their policy limit and promise to pay any excess verdict.
+Where the policy limit may be exceeded, most insurance companies will notify their insured that there is a risk that the verdict will exceed their policy limit and promise to pay any excess verdict.
 (Plaintiffs’ lawyers nickname the letters based on the insurance company slogans: you would get a “good neighbor” letter from State Farm; a “good hands” letter from Allstate.)
-So my feeling is that in the third party context, if the insurance company is willing to pay any excess judgment, they should be able to do whatever they want.
+So my feeling is that in the third-party context if the insurance company is willing to pay any excess judgment, they should be able to do whatever they want.

-Where injustice does come into play traffic collision cases is uninsured motorist cases.
-Today, insurance companies are not obligated and do not act fairly to their own insureds in Maryland.
+Where injustice comes into play traffic collision cases is uninsured motorist cases.
+Today, insurance companies are not obligated and do not act fair to their own insureds in Maryland.
 This is where I believe that insurance companies should be obligated to take off the gloves and deal with their customers in an even-handed manner.
 They are required to do this in most states.
 Hopefully, they will soon be required to do so in Maryland.
-If you agree with me, write your state senator and local delegates as this battle will be waged in the Maryland legislature in Annapolis in the upcoming months.
+If you agree with me, write your state senator and local delegates as we will wage this battle in the Maryland legislature in Annapolis in the upcoming months.